Upgrade Microsoft Teams Free (classic) to subscription version

 - Administrative controls and support features, including 24 x 7 phone and web support, admin tools for managing users and apps, usage reporting for Microsoft 365 or Office 365 services, service-level agreement, and configurable user settings and policies

-For a detailed comparison of Teams free and Teams features, see Compare Teams plans.
+For a detailed comparison of Teams Free (classic) and Teams features, see Compare Teams plans.

 You can upgrade to the full version of Teams if you meet the following requirements: